bumbu/svg-pan-zoom/README.md

 Capabilities:
   * Pan with mouse events or custom JavaScript hooks
   * Zoom with mouse events (wheel or double-click) or custom JavaScript hooks
-  * Element dragging with mouse events (custom JavaScript hooks not provied, but if you need them, check out [D3.js](http://d3js.org/))
+  * Element dragging with mouse events (custom JavaScript hooks not provided, but if you need them, check out [D3.js](http://d3js.org/))

 Demo
 ----